Beth Pipe#3591

 Practice Notes

 This Practice Note explains what learning and development (L&D) is and provides information on any regulatory requirements that must be observed when undertaking L&D in your firm.
-It also includes guidance on assessing the contribution L&D makes to your business, why L&D departments sometimes fail, funding L&D, responsibility for L&D, and ensuring that L&D delivers results.
+It also includes guidance on assessing the contribution L&D makes to your business, why L&D departments sometimes fail, funding L&D, responsibility for L&D, and ensuring L&D delivers results.

 The structure of a negotiation